-In the morning after a lovely breakfast you will be transferred to New Delhi airport ready to board a flight to Kathmandu, the capital of Nepal.
-Once you have arrived in one of the world’s most historical cities you will first be taken to the hotel for check in before taking part in a sightseeing tour of one of the most important and recognised Hindu Temples, Pasupatinath – a well-known pilgrimage destination. your tour will continue on to the city of Boudhanath where many traditional Buddhist rituals and celebrations occur throughout the year when Buddhists from far and wide across Nepal and Bhutan come together.
+Our representative will meet you at Kathmandu airport, the capital of Nepal.
+Once you have arrived in one of the world’s most historical cities you will first be taken to the hotel for check in before taking part in a sightseeing tour of one of the most important and recognised Hindu Temples, Pasupatinath – a well-known pilgrimage destination.
+Your tour will continue on to the city of Boudhanath where many traditional Buddhist rituals and celebrations occur throughout the year when Buddhists from far and wide across Nepal and Bhutan come together.

 In the morning you’ll embark on a tour of Patan City, the oldest settlement in the valley.
 Patan City has a reputation for producing the finest artists and craftsmen and began construction in around 299 AD.
 Be amazed by the various bronze and wooden gateways and windows, wood carvings and metal work that all showcase the fine craftsmanship and architecture in Patan City, especially at the beautiful Golden Temple and Krishna Temple in the Patan Durbar Square.